Horseback Riding in Summer Heat:

 As equestrians, it is important to protect ourselves from the harmful effects of the sun while out riding in high temperatures.
 Failure to do so can lead to a range of health risks, including dehydration, skin damage, and heat exhaustion.
 These issues can not only impact our overall well-being but also our ability to ride and care for our horses.

-We lose body fluids through sweat when we're exposed to the sun for extended periods, leading to dehydration.
-It is crucial to stay hydrated by drinking plenty of water before, during, and after your ride.
-Also, keep your horse hydrated with electrolytes!
-Prolonged exposure to the sun can damage your skin with sunburns, premature aging, and potentially even skin cancer.
+Prolonged exposure to the sun can damage your skin with sunburns, premature aging, and skin cancer.
 Equestrians need to be mindful of wearing proper protection to help reduce the risks of skin damage caused by the sun, so we can continue to offer our horses our best for years to come!
+Tackling sun damage can involve UPF clothing, sunscreen, and mindful exposure time.
+This applies to both horses and humans since anyone can get sunburnt!

 Equestrian Summer Apparel & Accessory